Greyworks-LLC/.github/profile/README.md

 ## 👥 Our Team

-Grey Hat LLC brings together exceptional talent from around the globe.
+Greyworks brings together exceptional talent from around the globe.
 Our diverse team includes:

 - 🎨 **Game Designers**
 - 💻 **Programmers**